Medically reviewed by Drugs.com. Last updated on Oct 10, 2019.

 Hematologic and oncologic: Neutropenia (<1 x 109/L: 8%)

 Hepatic: Increased serum ALT (>2.5 x ULN: 3%), increased serum AST (3%)

 Neuromuscular & skeletal: Increased creatine phosphokinase (≥6 x ULN: 4%)

-<1% (Limited to important or life-threatening): Abnormal behavior, delirium, erythema multiforme, exfoliative dermatitis, hallucination, skin rash, Stevens-Johnson syndrome
+<1%, postmarketing, and/or case reports: Abnormal behavior, anaphylactoid reaction, anaphylaxis, delirium, erythema multiforme, exfoliative dermatitis, hallucination, skin rash, Stevens-Johnson syndrome

 Concerns related to adverse effects: